 Perfect Prime Rib Recipe

-Perfect Prime Rib Recipe – This prime rib recipe results in the perfect prime rib every time.
+Perfect Prime Rib Recipe – This prime rib recipe results in the best prime rib every time.
 Perfect for the holidays or special occasions.
 With step by step tips!

 Prime rib is one of those dishes that takes center stage no matter when you serve it.
 Rightfully so, too.
 Also referred to as standing rib roast, it is beautiful served throughout the holiday season, at parties, or for special occasions.
 Luckily, it couldn’t be much easier to prepare!